Online course: Time Series Analysis using regression techniques

 - Theory presentation: Revision of Poisson and negative binomial GLM.

-- Exercise on Bernoulli GAMM applied to time-series data set.
+- Exercise on Bernoulli GAMM applied to a multivariate time-series data set.

 - Exercise on beta GAMM applied to a time-series data set.

 - Exercise on gamma GAM(M) applied to a time-series data set.